Vinayak-Kannan/AppliedCV-HMS/README.md

 `fusion[config,training,utils].py` and `modeltest.py` Are the final model train and test files.
 Fusiontraining is a simple wrapper file that instantiates relevant input models, and trains by calling methods from Fusionutils.
 Fusionconfig sets relevant paths and hyperparameters for the training process.
+Modeltest contains our testing pipeline.
+Rocket and xgboost directories contain respective model files.
+The EfficientNet and Ensemble model files are hosted in a Model repo on HuggingFace [here](https://huggingface.co/ramanodgers/HMSensemble)
+`FMdiagram.png` displays the computation graph of the final ensemble model.

 # Huggingface: HMSDemo
 We also have a live deployment for our model, hosted on a Huggingface Space [here](https://huggingface.co/spaces/ramanodgers/HMSDemo).